Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Comparison to observations

-{\it Gravitation lensing. } While the Lyman~$\alpha$ forest studies use a background light source to detect a power spectrum cutoff through absorption, gravitational lensing experiments instead infer dark matter properties from how the background source is either distorted or magnified.
+While the Lyman~$\alpha$ forest studies use a background light source to detect a power spectrum cutoff through absorption, gravitational lensing experiments instead infer dark matter properties from how the background source is either distorted or magnified.
 The background light is lensed by a foreground dark matter halo -- typically an isolated elliptical galaxy -- and the degree of dark matter substructure is determined by the degree to which the lensing signal deviates from that expected for a smooth lens.
 This method has the potential to detect dark matter haloes down to $10^{6}$~$\msun$, where haloes are expected to contain no gas and thus remain dark.
 The two subbranches of lensing relevant for linear matter power spectrum studies are flux anomalies, in which the background source is a multiply imaged quasar, and gravitational imaging, which instead analyses lensed images of extended galaxies.

 The gravitational lensing method has successfully detected several massive ($>10^{9}$~$\msun$) haloes \citep{Vegetti10,Hezaveh16}, but not to a degree sufficient to compute strong constraints on the WDM model \citep{Vegetti18,Ritondale18}, and Euclid and the Vera C. Rubin Observatory (VCRO) will not have enough angular resolution to improve the constraints \citep{ORiordan23}.
-It is expected that high resolution imaging from the {\it European Extremely Large Telescope} ({\it E-ELT}) or very large baseline interferometry (VLBI) coupled to the square kilometre-array \citep[SKA][]{McKean15,Powell23} will be required to obtain sufficient statistics.
-Recent work in the flux anomalies side has claimed stronger constraints: \citet{Gilman19} reports $m_\rmn{th}>5.2$~keV 95~C.~L. ($>3.2$~keV at 5~M.~L.), and \citet{Hsueh19} find $m_\rmn{th}>5.58$~keV 95~C.~L.\footnote{We do not infer a 5~M.~L. limit for this result because the joint posterior amplitude is higher than 5~per~cent of its maximum at all quoted masses.}, although the latter also reports the role of systematic uncertainties that require further study to refine this constraint.
+It is expected that high resolution imaging from the {\it European Extremely Large Telescope} ({\it E-ELT}) or very large baseline interferometry coupled to the square kilometre-array \citep[][]{McKean15,Powell23} will be required to obtain sufficient statistics.
+Recent work in the flux anomalies side has claimed stronger constraints: \citet{Gilman20a} reports $m_\rmn{th}>5.2$~keV 95~C.~L. ($>3.2$~keV at 5~M.~L., see \citealp{Zelko22} for an application of this result to sterile neutrino models), and \citet{Hsueh19} find $m_\rmn{th}>5.58$~keV 95~C.~L.,\footnote{We do not infer a 5~M.~L. limit for this result because the joint posterior amplitude is higher than 5~per~cent of its maximum at all quoted masses.} although the latter also reports the role of systematic uncertainties that require further study to refine this constraint.
 The {\it Euclid} mission may detect enough flux anomalies systems to discern whether the flux anomaly distribution is better described by CDM or WDM \citep{Harvey20}.